The History and Evolution of Lawn Mowing

 Here’s a timeline of lawn mower developments following Budding’s invention:

-- 1915: Ideal Power Lawn Mower Co. from Lansing, Michigan, brings gas-powered mowers to America based on Ramsomes’ design
+• 1915: Ideal Power Lawn Mower Co. brings gas-powered mowers to America

-- 1955: Max Booth Swisher of Warrensburg, Missouri, manufactures the first commercially available zero-turn mower
+• 1955: Max Booth Swisher manufactures the first commercially available zero-turn mower

-- 1998: Husqvarna launches a completely automatic robotic lawn mower with a rechargeable battery
+• 1998: Automatic robotic mower with rechargeable battery introduced

 Modern Advancements in Lawn Mowing Technology

-Landscaping is traditionally a dirty job, but with the evolution of lawn mowing and maintenance technology, it’s easier and more accessible than ever.
-Current lawn mowing technology frees up your time for other lawn care, such as improving soil health.
-Overall, the more the landscaping industry evolves, the easier it becomes to nurture healthy landscapes.
+Landscaping has traditionally been labor-intensive, but with the evolution of lawn mowing and maintenance technology, it’s easier and more accessible than ever.
+Modern mowing equipment frees up time for other important lawn care tasks, such as improving soil health.